Affiliates

 • Take either a quartering away shot or a broadside one also remember to have the high caliber rifle handy for backup.

-• When hunting with a rifle, an optimal shot is when the bear is 250 yards away.
+• When hunting with a rifle, an optimal shot is when the bear is 100-200 yards away broadside to you.
+Then you can take a shot that breaks the shoulder and destroys the vitals.

 • Keep shooting the big bear until the bear is down and stays down but be careful not to damage the skull for record book entry and also to avoid damage to the trophy for the taxidermist unless of course you are in a life threatening situation, then it is better to live than worry about trophy accolades.